Develop Effective Stakeholder Management Within the Public Sector

 External Stakeholders – Examples and How Best to Manage Them

-External stakeholders are outside parties, they may not have direct ties to the company or organisation, but the actions that the company or organisation takes is likely to affect them.
+External stakeholders are outside parties, they may not have direct ties to the company or organisation, but the actions that the company or organisation takes are likely to affect them.
 They may include:

 The public are considered stakeholders as they are very likely to be impacted by the actions your organisation takes.
 For example, local and central government can affect the public financially through taxes and through other means such as roadworks, housing, social care etc. Building trust from the public in your organisation is a key role of any public sector body.